Read the affiliate disclosure page to find out how can you help Windows Report effortlessly and without spending any money. Read more

-- Press the Windows + S key to open the Search bar, then type cmd and right-click on the most relevant result to run it as an administrator.
+- Press Windows + S to open the Search bar, type cmd, right-click on the result, and select Run as administrator.

-Please let us know in the comments section below which method worked best for you, as well as which operating system version you prefer to use the most.
+Please let us know in the comments section below which method worked best for you and which operating system version you prefer to use the most.
 Thanks for reading!